 We are that portion of men, compelled through the ages, to be the protector.
-In each generation, we have died,so the rest may live.
+In each generation, we have died, so the rest of you may live.

 Make sure every time that body count number on your TV news goes up, that you remember it represents a person, with a family, that you will never get to meet.

 Let us HONOR our warriors, by only asking them to sacrifice for a real threat.

 In service of this idea, I hereby announce the founding of the Libertarian Party Veterans Caucus, dedicated to enlisting libertarian veterans for deployment against the politicians who have betrayed our founding principles.
 We have honored our oaths, and demand Congress and the President do the same.

 Ryan Ramsey is a US Navy Veteran and lifelong political activist.
 He Chairs the Bradford County Affiliate and Represents the nine counties of Region 4 for the Libertarian Party of Florida.

 In addition, he hosts “Global Dissident Voices” and “Sons and Daughters of Liberty Radio” on the SDL Radio Network.